Simon Steen-Andersen: Biography

-He studied composition with Karl Aage Rasmussen, Mathias Spahlinger, Gabriel Valverde, and Bent Sørensen in Aarhus, Freiburg, Buenos Aires and Copenhagen from 1998 to 2006.
-Since 2008 he has taught composition at The Royal Academy of Music, Aarhus.
-Since 2018 he has held the position as professor in the Composition and Music Theatre department at Bern University of the Arts.
-In 2016 he became a member of the German Academy of the Arts, and in 2018 he was appointed as a member of The Royal Swedish Academy of Music.
+Steen-Andersen studied composition with Karl Aage Rasmussen, Mathias Spahlinger, Gabriel Valverde, and Bent Sørensen in Aarhus, Freiburg, Buenos Aires and Copenhagen between 1998 and 2006.
+Since 2008 he has taught composition at The Royal Academy of Music, Aarhus, and since 2018 he has held been a professor in the Composition and Music Theatre department at University of the Arts Bern.
+In 2016 he became a member of the German Academy of the Arts, and in 2018 he was appointed as a member of the Royal Swedish Academy of Music.
 He currently lives in Berlin.

 Well known for his original and uncompromising compositions, which often exist in a grey area between artforms, he has achieved international recognition.
 His works have been performed and broadcast all over the world and he has received commissions from, among others, Ensemble Modern, Ensemble Recherche, Ensemble Musikfabrik, Percussion de Strasbourg, Jack Quartet, Danish National Symphony Orchestra, Gothenburg Symphony Orchestra, SWR Symphonieorchester, Staatsoper Berlin, Opéra national du Rhin and Munich Biennale.

-His output ranges from instrumental music, which typically employs a whole range of performance techniques and electronic elements, to video performances such as RunTime Error (2009-2022) and music theater.
+His output ranges from instrumental music, which typically employs a whole range of performance techniques and electronic elements, to video performances such as RunTime Error (2009–2022) and music theater.
 Other works of particular note include On And Off And To And Fro (2008), for soprano saxophone, vibraphone, double bass, and 3 players with megaphones; Piano Concerto (2014), for piano, sampler, orchestra and video; and TRIO (2019) for orchestra, choir, bigband and video.
+His music is published by Edition·S.

 A work that typifies his playing with, and challenging of, existing conventions is Black Box Music (2012).
 The piece is scored for percussion solo, amplified box, 15 instruments and video, yet the conductor is the percussionist and carries out their duties with their hands in the amplified ‘black box’.
 The ensemble performs not on the stage but in three locations around the audience, being conducted by a video projection of the conductor that takes up the stage.

-His music is published by Edition·S.